gowizzard/dotfiles/README.md

 ## Ansible Playbooks

-There is also an [.ansible](.playbooks) directory where I store all the Ansible Playbooks that I need locally, like update my pi-hole etc.
+There is also an [.playbooks](.playbooks) directory where I store all the Ansible Playbooks that I need locally, like update my pi-hole etc.

 ## Installation